Dragon's teeth (mythology): Jason

 Similarly, Jason was challenged by King Aeëtes of Colchis to sow dragon's teeth from Athena in order to obtain the Golden Fleece.
 Medea, Aeëtes' daughter, advised Jason to throw a stone between the warriors that sprang from the earth.
 The warriors started fighting and killing each other, leaving no survivor but Jason.

 Modern references

 The classical legends of Cadmus and Jason have given rise to the phrase "to sow dragon's teeth".
 This is used as a metaphor to refer to doing something that has the effect of fomenting disputes.
 In Swedish, the myth is the source of the idiom "draksådd" (dragon-seed) with the meaning of spreading corrupting ideas, or in the broader sense, actions with dire consequences.

-Additionally to this phrase, "to the Spartoi, Jason is bad" is another saying that finds its roots from the mythology of the dragon's teeth.
-Meaning that the creation may see the actions of its creator as detrimental to its own, even though it was begotten by it.
-This saying stands in contrast to a similar saying about the amphisbaena and Perseus.